margotbloemen/margotbloemen/README.md

 I'm Margot, the Social Media Manager at the University of Antwerp.
 I have a diverse background in press and communications, web design, and social media coaching.

 ## What's This Repo About?
 This repository hosts various projects related to my Master's in Digital Text Analysis.
-Expect to see a range of code snippets and full-blown projects that explore data visualization and natural language processing.
+Expect to see a bunch of code snippets and projects that explore data visualization, machine learning and natural language processing.

 ## Fun Facts
 - I have a deep appreciation for movies, so if you notice some cinematic references in my code, you're on the right track.